kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

    > **NOTE:** If you use an existing ServiceInstance, change **spec.instanceRef.name** to the name of your ServiceInstance.

 7. Check if the ServiceBinding CR was created successfully.
-The last condition in the CR status should state `Ready True`:
+The last condition in the CR status changes into `Ready True`:

    ```bash
    kubectl get servicebinding $NAME -n $NAMESPACE -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"